Crispy Shrimp Chow Mein – Hong Kong Style! (VIDEO)

 - Place peeled and deveined shrimp in a mixing bowl and marinate with soy sauce, white pepper, salt, and baking soda.
 Set aside for 15 minutes.

-- For the gravy, in a bowl mix together chicken stock, oyster sauce, soy sauce, sesame oil, white pepper, msg, sugar, and shaoxing wine.
+- Set the prepped bok choy, mushroom, onion, carrot, garlic, ginger, and scallions aside.
+For the gravy, in a bowl mix together chicken stock, oyster sauce, soy sauce, sesame oil, white pepper, msg, sugar, and shaoxing wine.

-- Bring pot of water to a boil and blanch fresh chow mein noodles for 30 seconds.
+- Bring pot of water to a boil over high heat and blanch fresh chow mein noodles for 30 seconds.
 Immediately drain and dry on paper towel to remove excess moisture.

 - To a hot wok or pan, add 1 tbsp of oil and saute garlic, ginger, and scallion for 30 seconds.
 Add marinated shrimp and cook over high heat until 75% cooked through and remove (about 2 minutes)

-- Add another tbsp of oil and sautรฉ onion, carrot, bok choy and mushrooms for 2 minutes.
+- Add the onion, carrot, bok choy and mushrooms and stir fry for 2 minutes until the carrot is tender.
 Add the premixed sauce and bring to a simmer over medium high heat, then add back shrimp, garlic and scallions to the pan.
-Let simmer for 2 minutes.
+Let simmer for 2 minutes to reduce slightly.

-- Re-mix the cornstarch slurry (cornstarch may have sunk to the bottom), then add it to the gravy mixture.
-Turn the heat to high and stir throughout until the gravy has thickened, about 1 minute
+- Mix together 1 tbsp cornstarch + 1/2 cup water to create a cornstarch slurry and add it to the gravy mixture.
+Turn the heat to high and stir throughout until the gravy has thickened, about 1 minute.

 Nutrition